 In January 2020, the Company acquired all issued and outstanding shares of AIQ, a provider of machine learning and artificial intelligence self-service tools.
 The acquisition date cash consideration paid was \$5.7 million.
 The Company acquired \$4.0 million of developed technology with an estimated useful life of two years, and \$1.7 million of goodwill which is primarily attributed to the assembled workforce.
-The Company incurred \$0.2 million of acquisition related costs, recorded as general and administrative expense in the consolidated statements of operations for the year ended December 31, 2020 and the three months ended March 31, 2020 (unaudited).
+The Company incurred \$0.2 million of acquisition related costs, recorded as general and administrative expense in the consolidated statements of operations for the year ended December 31, 2020.